Southampton F.C. in European football

 Southampton Football Club is an English football club based in Southampton, Hampshire.
-The club was founded in 1885 and has competed in the English football league system from 1920.
-Since their first qualification to major European cup competition in 1969, they have participated in the Inter-Cities Fairs Cup, the European Cup Winners' Cup, the UEFA Europa League and the Texaco Cup.
+The club was established in 1885, and has competed in the English football league system from 1920.
+Since their first qualification in the European cup competition in 1969, they have participated in the Inter-Cities Fairs Cup, the European Cup Winners' Cup, the UEFA Europa League and the Texaco Cup.
 The club qualified for European Football after the 2014–15 season through their league position for the first time since 1984.

 History

 1961–62 Anglo-French Friendship Cup

 The Anglo-Franco Friendship Cup was a short-lived Inter-League competition that lasted for two seasons.
 The format had four teams from England competing against four teams from France.
 Individual clubs could not win the competition outright, so whatever countries' teams claimed the most aggregate wins overall would be declared the best league and win the trophy.
 The draw for the 1961–62 competition was; Saints v Bordeaux, Blackburn v Nancy, Lens v Cardiff, and Derby v Béziers.

 Southampton lost 2–3 on aggregate, but the English League won 2–1 in aggregate victories (with one tied).